-Behind a virtually unmarked wooden door in a winding medina sidestreet lies Riad Azzar, a traditional Marrakchi courtyard home adorned with African antiquities.
+Behind a virtually unmarked wooden door in a winding medina sidestreet lies Riad Azzar, a traditional Marrakchi courtyard home, where simple interiors are adorned with African antiquities.
 Here the welcome is warmer than the roaring fire in the lounge and the service as immaculate as the bright white rooms.

 11am, but this may be flexible depending on subsequent arrivals.
 Check-in: 1pm.

 Double rooms from £112.56 (€130), including tax at 10 per cent.
 Please note the hotel charges an additional local city tax of €3.00 per person per night on check-out.

 Rates include Moroccan breakfast.
 You can rent the whole riad for €950–€1,150 a night (four-night minimum).

 The riad is closely involved with an educational initiative to provide secondary schooling for rural Moroccan girls, so make sure you’ve a few coins spare to help them with their cause.
 There’s a selection of in-room treatments available, including manicures pedicures, facials, waxing and massage.

 In room beauty and massage treatments, library, CD selection.
 In rooms: free bottled water, Les Sens de Marrakech toiletries.

 Suite Zemmour is the riad’s most romantic, with deep purple soft furnishings and a traditional, alcove-set Morrocan bed.
 On the first floor, Suite Taznarth has an hand-carved cedar balcony fitted with a violet banquette, as well as a fireplace and a pristine tadelakt bathroom.
 Suite Zayan also has a functioning fireplace, together with ornate wood-pannelled walls and a wispily draped four-poster.
 The rooms on the ground floor, although without air-con, are still pleasantly cool.